Search RHCG Website

 Advice for parents and carers of children younger than 5 years

-• Develops a rash that does not disappear with pressure (see 'The Glass Test’ above)
+• Your child has a rash that does not go away when you press on it (see 'The Glass Test’ below)

-• Is under 3 months of age with a temperature of 38°C / 100.4°F or above (unless within 48 hours of vaccinations)
+• Your child is under 3 months of age with a fever of 38°C or above (unless they have had their immunisations in the last 48 hours and they have no other red or amber features)

 Go to the nearest Hospital Emergency Department or phone 999